-- "ADS(s)" refers to our American depositary share(s), each ADS representing 1.5 ordinary shares; - "assets under management" or "AUM" refers to the net asset value of funds we manage under our asset management services, for which we are entitled to management fees and performance-based carried interest; - "China" or the "PRC" refers to the People's Republic of China, excluding, for the purpose of this annual report only, the Hong Kong Special Administrative Region, Macau Special Administrative Region and Taiwan; - "EIT" refers to PRC enterprise income tax; - "emerging middle class population" refers to individuals in China with investable assets of between RMB30,000 and RMB600,000; - "FoF(s)" refers to fund(s) of funds; - "MOFCOM" refers to the Ministry of Commerce of the PRC; - "affluent population" refers to individuals in China with investable assets of between RMB600,000 and RMB6 million; - "NASDAQ" refers to the NASDAQ Global Market; - "NPL(s)" refers to non-performing loan(s); - "ordinary shares" refers to our ordinary shares, par value US\$0.001 per share; - "PIPE" refers to private investment in public equity; - "Puyi," "we," "us," "our company," "our group" and "our" refer to Puyi Inc. and its subsidiaries and consolidated entities; - "Puyi Consulting" or "WFOE" refers to Puyi Enterprises Management Consulting Co., Ltd. (普益企业管理咨询有限公司), which was incorporated as our wholly foreign-owned subsidiary in Chengdu, Sichuan, PRC in August 2018; - "QDII" refers to Qualified Domestic Institutional Investor; - "RMB" and "Renminbi" refer to the legal currency of China; - "SAFE" refers to the State Administration of Foreign Exchange of China; - "transaction value" refers to the aggregate value of the wealth management products we distribute through our wealth management business during a given period; - "TMT" refers to the telecommunications, media and technology; - "US\$," "U.S. dollars," "\$" and "dollars" refer to the legal currency of the United States; and - "VIE(s)" refers to variable interest entity(ies).
+- "ADS(s)" refers to our American depositary share(s), each ADS representing 1.5 ordinary shares; - "assets under management" or "AUM" refers to the net asset value of funds we manage under our asset management services, for which we are entitled to management fees and performance-based carried interest; - "China" or the "PRC" refers to the People's Republic of China, including Hong Kong Special Administrative Region and the Macau Special Administrative Region except when we reference specific laws and regulations adopted by the PRC, and excluding Taiwan for purposes of this annual report; - "EIT" refers to PRC enterprise income tax; - "emerging middle class population" refers to individuals in China with investable assets of between RMB30,000 and RMB600,000; - "FoF(s)" refers to fund(s) of funds; - "MOFCOM" refers to the Ministry of Commerce of the PRC; - "affluent population" refers to individuals in China with investable assets of between RMB600,000 and RMB6 million; - "NASDAQ" refers to the NASDAQ Global Market; - "ordinary shares" refers to our ordinary shares, par value US\$0.001 per share; - "PIPE" refers to private investment in public equity; - "Puyi," "we," "us," "our company," "our group" and "our" refer to Puyi Inc. and its subsidiaries, and when describing our operations and consolidated financial information, also include the consolidated VIEs in China; - "Puyi Consulting" or "WFOE" refers to Puyi Enterprises Management Consulting Co., Ltd. (普益企业管理咨询有限公司), which was incorporated as our wholly foreign-owned subsidiary in Chengdu, Sichuan, PRC in August 2018;

+- "QDII" refers to Qualified Domestic Institutional Investor; - "RMB" and "Renminbi" refer to the legal currency of China; - "SAFE" refers to the State Administration of Foreign Exchange of China; - "transaction value" refers to the aggregate value of the wealth management products we distribute through our wealth management business during a given period; - "TMT" refers to the telecommunications, media and technology; - "US\$," "U.S. dollars," "\$" and "dollars" refer to the legal currency of the United States; - "VIE" refers to Chengdu Puyi Bohui Information Technology Co., Ltd. (成都普益博汇信息技术有限公司); and - "VIEs" or "consolidated VIEs" refer to Chengdu Puyi Bohui Information Technology Co., Ltd. and its subsidiaries, all of which are consolidated in the financial statements of Puyi Inc., the primary beneficiary through the contractual arrangements, in accordance with U.S. GAAP.

-Our reporting currency is the Renminbi because our business is mainly conducted in China and a substantial majority of our revenues is denominated in Renminbi.
+Our reporting currency is Renminbi because our business is mainly conducted in China and a substantial majority of our revenues is denominated in Renminbi.
 This annual report contains translations of Renminbi amounts into U.S. dollars at specific rates solely for the convenience of the reader.
 The conversion of Renminbi into U.S. dollars in this annual report is based on the exchange rate set forth in the H.10 statistical release of the Board of Governors of the Federal Reserve System.
-Unless otherwise noted, all translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this annual report were made at a rate of RMB6.4566 to US\$1.00, the exchange rate on June 30, 2021 set forth in the H.10 statistical release of the Board of Governors of the Federal Reserve System.
+Unless otherwise noted, all translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this annual report were made at a rate of RMB6.6981 to US\$1.00, the exchange rate on June 30, 2022 set forth in the H.10 statistical release of the Board of Governors of the Federal Reserve System.
 We make no representation that any Renminbi or U.S. dollar amounts could have been, or could be, converted into U.S. dollars or Renminbi, as the case may be, at any particular rate, or at all.
 The PRC government imposes control over its foreign currency reserves in part through direct regulation of the conversion of Renminbi into foreign exchange and through restrictions on foreign trade.